 Tips for Buying a House in the Austin Housing Market

 The Central Texas housing market is among the top three in the country.
 It’s home to Austin, Fort Hood, Killeen, College Station, and Waco.
-Together, these cities provide a wide range of living choices from family-friendly to military lifestyle and even college town.
-They offer great value and high quality of life.
+Together, these cities provide a wide range of living choices from family-friendly to the military lifestyle and even college town.
+They offer great value and a high quality of life.
 Though, for sake of this article, we’ll focus on the Austin real estate market.

 In Austin, the cost of living is very reasonable (three percent below the national average).
 Its strong economy is one of the main elements boosting the local real estate market.
 It’s also a reason why home values continue to be so healthy.
 In fact, home values have almost doubled since 2010 (source: Passive Real Estate Investing, Sept.
 2018).

 Are you worried it’s too late to take advantage of Austin’s growing equity?
 Don’t be.
 The Austin real estate market is still a bargain for buyers as market listings are seeing price cuts and there are fewer bidding wars.
 Now really is the time to buy a house in Austin.